opendocsg/slw-judgments-backfill/2005_SGCA_29/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This was an appeal against a mandatory injunction and a prohibitory injunction granted by the High Court (see [2005] 1 SLR 328) in an action instituted by the respondent, Merchant Ventures Pte Ltd (“MVP”) against the appellant, Chin Bay Ching (“Chin”) for defamation and malicious falsehood.
+1       This was an appeal against a mandatory injunction and a prohibitory injunction granted by the High Court (see <span class="citation">[2005] 1 SLR 328</span>) in an action instituted by the respondent, Merchant Ventures Pte Ltd (“MVP”) against the appellant, Chin Bay Ching (“Chin”) for defamation and malicious falsehood.
 We heard the appeal on 24 March 2005 and discharged both the injunctions.
 We now give our reasons.

 **The background**